nicholasrucker/Crime-Code-ML/README.md

 python3 cleanData.py
 ```

+**Make sure to run cleanData.py before running any of the machine learning programs**

 crimeForest.py
 -
 - This file is where a random forest machine is used to predict the crime IUCR